-Shekhinah Associate, Talent Assessment Human Capital Management division, New York
+Shekhinah Executive Director/Vice President, Talent Assessment Human Capital Management Division, New York

 I am constantly presented with unique opportunities to meet individuals both inside and outside the firm and to build relationships with senior industry experts and thought leaders.

 I am a member of the Human Capital Management (HCM) division, which plays a critical role in managing the firm's most important asset, its people.
 HCM is responsible for a broad range of activities, including identifying and recruiting the best talent, and partnering with managers to retain, develop and motivate our people to reach their fullest potential.
 As a member of the Global Leadership and Diversity (GLD) team, my job is to infuse diversity into each of our key people management processes.